Donald Trump Says Google Should Be Sued Over Claims It ‘Manipulated’ Votes In 2016

-President Donald Trump took to Twitter late Monday morning to accuse Google of manipulating votes in the 2016 presidential election, which he won, in what he appeared to suggest was an attempt to elect his rival, 2016 Democratic Party nominee Hillary Clinton.
+President Donald Trump took to Twitter late Monday morning to accuse Google of manipulating votes in the 2016 presidential election, which he won, suggesting it was an attempt to elect his rival, 2016 Democratic Party nominee Hillary Clinton.

 “Wow, Report Just Out,” Trump said on Twitter.
 “Google manipulated from 2.6 million to 16 million votes for Hillary Clinton in 2016 Election!
 This was put out by a Clinton supporter, not a Trump Supporter!
 Google should be sued.
 My victory was even bigger than thought!”

-The president seemed to link his claim to Judicial Watch, which according to its website is a conservative, non-partisan organization that attempts to promote transparency in government.
-The non-profit organization says it often uses freedom of information act (FOIA) requests in order to achieve its goals, which it says are to “ensure that political and judicial officials do not abuse the powers entrusted to them by the American people.”
+The president seemed to link his claim to Judicial Watch, which according to its website is a conservative, nonpartisan organization that attempts to promote transparency in government.
+The nonprofit organization says it often uses Freedom of Information Act (FOIA) requests in order to achieve its goals, which it says are to “ensure that political and judicial officials do not abuse the powers entrusted to them by the American people.”

-Even though the president tagged Judicial Watch in his tweet, the organization has not seemingly posted anything to its website or social media account that claims that the social media and technology giant manipulated votes in the 2016 election, which saw the former reality television star ascend to the nation’s highest office.
+Even though the president tagged Judicial Watch in his tweet, the organization has not seemingly posted anything to its website or social media account that claims that the technology giant manipulated votes in the 2016 election, which saw the former reality television star ascend to the nation’s highest office.

-Per conservative website PJ Media, some have speculated that Trump’s tweet about the report that he claimed was “just out” was actually about a report released in 2017 from the American Institute for Behavioral Research and Technology that claimed that bias at Google could have caused to former Secretary of State Hillary Clinton to win the popular vote over Trump, who would win the Electoral College and be elected president.
+Per conservative website PJ Media, some have speculated that Trump’s tweet about the report being “just out” was actually about a report released in 2017 from the American Institute for Behavioral Research and Technology.
+The report claimed that bias at Google could have caused former Secretary of State Hillary Clinton to win the popular vote over Trump, who would win the Electoral College and be elected president.

 #BREAKING: Trump alleges Google manipulated voters against him in 2016 https://t.co/6bc51gEJoZ pic.twitter.com/A5hMk3II3q